OVERVIEW

 - Rental motorcycle (self-drive/KOVE 500 X included in base price)

-- Fully comprehensive insurance included with every rental machine
+- Fully comprehensive insurance included with any selected rental machine

 - German-speaking tour guide